-I'll also send you a monthly memo about how to solve some plotting issues that we encounter while plotting our stories.
+I'll also send you memos about how to solve some plotting issues that we encounter while plotting our stories.

 You'll also be able to listen to the Plot Blueprint podcast, where we discuss in depth some interesting aspect of story, like "ambiguous endings" and "villains."